Painted Monasteries of Bucovina: Visiting Guide

 The UNESCO painted monasteries of Bucovina - Voronet, Sucevita, Moldovita and Humor: what to see, fees in lei, and how to reach them.

-Here is the short version before the detail.
-Base yourself in Gura Humorului or Suceava, plan on 5 to 10 lei entry per church plus a small photo fee paid in cash at the gate, and do not try to cram all four into a rushed afternoon.
-Each church has one signature fresco worth slowing down for, the distances between them are 20 to 40 km of winding road, and a car (or an organized day tour) is close to essential because public transport out here is thin.
+Base yourself in Gura Humorului or Suceava, plan on about 10 lei entry per church (5 for children and students) plus a photo fee of 10 to 20 lei paid in cash at the gate, and don’t try to cram all four into a rushed afternoon.
+Each church has one signature fresco worth slowing down for, the distances between them are 20 to 40 km of winding road, and a car (or an organized day tour) is close to essential because public transport out here’s thin.

 What exactly are the painted monasteries?

-They are Moldavian Orthodox churches whose exterior walls were plastered and painted with full fresco cycles in the 1500s, turning the outside of each building into an open-air Bible for a mostly illiterate population.
-That is the thing to grasp: the paintings are on the outside, exposed to rain, sun and snow, and the fact that so much colour has held up is what makes them extraordinary rather than merely pretty.
+They’re Moldavian Orthodox churches whose exterior walls were plastered and painted with full fresco cycles in the 1500s, turning the outside of each building into an open-air Bible for a mostly illiterate population.
+That’s the thing to grasp: the paintings are on the outside, exposed to rain, sun and snow, and the fact that so much colour has held up is the difference between extraordinary and merely pretty.

 Voronet: the “Sistine Chapel of the East”